wenewzhang/mixin_labs-php-bot/README.md

     $msg = new Frame(gzencode(json_encode($message)),true,Frame::OP_BINARY);
     $conn->send($msg);
 ```
-**onMessage** function will be called when message is received by websocket client.
+**onMessage** function will be called when message is pushed to websocket client.
 ```php
 ->then(function(Ratchet\Client\WebSocket $conn) {
     $conn->on('message', function(\Ratchet\RFC6455\Messaging\MessageInterface $msg) use ($conn) {